 Still alive, he lies on the ground, bleeding profusely.

-He’s dragged across the floor by his feet, leaving a trail of blood.
+He’s dragged across the floor, leaving a trail of blood.